 A complete educational package – immersive, instructor-led, clear and simple learning – that is delivered online and/or face-to-face.

-It is a complete educational package – immersive, instructor led, clear and simple learning.
-Each participating child will be personally challenged to get activated, involved and to think about children overseas in context to their own lives.
+Each child will be personally challenged to act, reflect and to understand the lives of children overseas in context to their own.

 WHY just like me?

-We believe every child has the right to a safe, healthy, educated future.
-Education represents the hopes and dreams of families throughout the world.
-It is the key to ending poverty, but globally, 58 million children do not have access to a basic primary school education.
+Every child has the right to a safe, healthy, educated future.
+Education is a stairway out of poverty for many families throughout the world. represents the hopes and dreams of families throughout the world.
+Globally, more than 72 million children of primary education age are not in school.